 Visit and explore World Trade Park in Jaipur-a 350 crore project, it took about 2 years to reach its final phase of completion.
 Inaugurated by Shahrukh Khan the main highlight of this building is the display system in which 24 projectors amazingly create a single image on its very ceiling.
 It has been also accoladed with awards like “Mall Of The Year” and “Best Architect By BCI India.”

 Celebrated in the month of March on the day of Holi this festival is an amazing spectacle of elephants.
 It features elephant polo and elephant dance.
 This festival begins with the procession of bedecked elephants, camels, horses and folk dancers.
 The best part of this festival is to see and embrace the elephants in their full charm as they are decorated with vibrant colours, saddle cloth and jewellery.

-The Jaipur Literature Festival had begun in the year of 2006.
-And now has become one of the largest literary festivals which have been conducted in the Asia Pacific.
+The Jaipur Literature Festival commenced in 2006 and is celebrated every year in the month of January.
+The main highlight of this festival is that it is the world’s largest free literary festival.
 Basically, this is a five-day festival which has been attended by literally lakhs of intellectuals from all around the world.

-The winter months are the best time to visit the city of Jaipur.
+The October till February-the winter months are the best time to visit the city.
 During this time, the overall temperature is quite pleasant and is ideal for sightseeing.

-By Air - The Sanganer Airport is the nearest airport from the city of Jaipur.
+By Air - The Sanganer Airport is the nearest airport from the city.
 From there, you can either get a cab or some other means of transportation for reaching your destination.

-By Road - Travelling via road is one of the easiest ways to reach the City of Jaipur.
+By Road - Travelling via road is one of the easiest ways to reach the City.
 The Rajasthan State Road Transport Corporation (RSRTC) offers regular Volvo and other deluxe buses which are between Jaipur and its neighbouring cities.